Pragmatic Framework for Ambitious Applications

 Protean supports three architectural approaches.
 Each builds on the one before it — start simple and add sophistication as your needs evolve.

-Not sure which to pick?
+Not sure?
 Start with DDD — you can evolve later.
-See Choose a Path for guidance.
+See Choose a Path for a detailed comparison.

 Built to Last